Vladimir Lenin monument, Kyiv: Political response

-The governor of Kharkiv Oblast, Mykhailo Dobkin, tweeted on 8 December 2013 about starting a crowdfunding campaign to restore the monument: "Tomorrow I will open the account for restoration of the monument to Lenin in Kyiv… Everybody, who hates Hutsuls for their stupidity, join".
+The governor of Kharkiv Oblast, Mykhailo Dobkin (Party of Regions), tweeted on 8 December 2013 about starting a crowdfunding campaign to restore the monument: "Tomorrow I will open the account for restoration of the monument to Lenin in Kyiv… Everybody, who hates Hutsuls for their stupidity, join".
 He stated that he would allocate the sum of ₴100,000 for the restoration of the monument.

 Public opinion

-Most residents of Kyiv (69%) had a negative attitude to the removal of Lenin's monument during the mass protest actions, while 13% had a positive attitude and 15% remained indifferent.
+According to a Research & Branding Group poll conducted amongst Kyivans in the immediate aftermath from 10 to 14 of December 2013, a slight majority of residents of Kyiv (69%) had a negative attitude to the removal of Lenin's monument during the mass protest actions, while 13% had a positive attitude and 15% remained indifferent.

+According to a Harvard University conducted in March 2015, support for demolition of Lenin monuments had jumped to 53% in the City of Kyiv, and to 43% Kyiv Oblast, while support for keeping Lenin monuments in Kyiv Oblast dropped from 23% in March 2023 to 16% in March 2015.